-Clearly, a mobile optimised website is crucial to any business hoping to maximise the value in its website traffic.
+Clearly, an optimised mobile site is crucial to any business hoping to maximise the value in its website traffic.
 So how can you optimise your website for mobile?
-In this article, we take a look at how to optimise for mobile, including user focussed design; web hosting and loading speeds.
+In this article, we take a look at the steps you can take towards mobile optimization, including user focussed design; web hosting and loading speeds.

 1. Web Hosting